da-luce/ghostow/README.md

 | `gstow unlink`    | Removes symlinks in the target directory.                              |
 | `gstow stats`     | Displays statistics about the current symlinks and their statuses.     |

-Here are the default settings for a `gostow.toml` configuration file:
+Here are the default settings for a `ghostow.toml` configuration file:

 ```toml
 [options]